Printed on November 13, 2018, 12:22 am

 - Pursuant to Section II.A. of the General Personnel Policy (5:01:00:00), where a transfer of funds is necessary for appointments with compensation in excess of funds available, the transfer is subject to confirmation by the Chancellor.

-- No approval is necessary unless the transfer of funds is from one functional area to another; adjustments of line item salary amounts within a functional area may be made by the president or director if sufficient funds are available, subject to applicable guidelines and limitations.
+- No approval is necessary unless the transfer of funds is from one functional area to another; adjustments of line item salary amounts within a functional area may be made by the president if sufficient funds are available, subject to applicable guidelines and limitations.

 - Pursuant to Section II.C. of the General Personnel Policy (5:01:00:00), any new administrative positions and major changes in administrative organization must be approved by the Chancellor.